 Since 2013, nearly four million people have been displaced, including 1.6 million IDPs and 2.2 million South Sudanese refugees.
 South Sudan hosts about 319,000 refugees from Sudan, the Democratic Republic of Congo, Ethiopia, and the Central African Republic.?

-INFORM measures South Sudan's risk of humanitarian crisis and disaster for 2019 to be very high, at 8.9/10, down from 9/10 in 2018.
-South Sudan's vulnerability is measured at 9.2/10. ?
+INFORM estimates South Sudan's humanitarian crisis and disaster risk for 2021 to be very high, at 8.4/10.
+The lack of coping capacity is estimated at 9.4/10, and vulnerability is estimated at 8.7/10. ?